YMCA of NWA Lacrosse - High School

 “ Four players on the high school team and four on the ju- nior high team had played before, which was nice, ” Martin said. “ For the most part, you can tell a lot of them did not have experience.
 So what we had to do was teach these kids how to play.
 It was a learning process. ”

-Whistle moved to northwest Arkansas from Florida and moved from defense to offense to help the Knights.
+Whistle moved to northwest Arkansas from Florida and moved from defense to offense to

 “ He had an outstanding season, ” Martin said. “ We asked him to play a different position than what he had played before because he was one of the experienced players. ”